 Jenny C. Bledsoe is a PhD candidate specializing in medieval literature, book history, and gender studies.
-In her research, Jenny connects multilingual twelfth- and thirteenth-century British religious literature to later medieval and early modern hagiography, devotional literature, and material culture.
+In her research, Jenny connects multilingual twelfth- and thirteenth-century British religious literature to both Old English and later medieval vernacular theology, devotional literature, and material culture.
 In particular, she studies the early thirteenth-century Katherine Group, its manuscript context, and reception history.
 Her dissertation is entitled "The Katherine Group and the Construction of Medieval Literary History."
 Jenny received the Society for Medieval Feminist Scholarship's Foremothers Fellowship to conduct manuscript research at the British Library and National Library of Wales.
 Jenny has scholarly articles forthcoming in New Medieval Literatures, Medieval Feminist Forum, and Pedagogy, and has published on hagiography and manuscript studies in the Journal of Medieval Religious Cultures, Medieval Sermon Studies, and Notes & Queries.

 Jenny has received fellowships and grants from the Society for Medieval Feminist Scholarship, the Folger Shakespeare Library, Yale University's Beinecke Library, the Humanities Intensive Learning and Teaching (HILT) Digital Humanities Institute, the Arizona Center for Medieval and Renaissance Studies, the Hagiography Society, and various departments at Emory, Harvard University, and the University of Tennessee.
 Jenny worked for two years as a Writing Program Fellow at Emory with a focus on pedagogy and curriculum development in first-year writing.
 She is the former president of Emory’s Early Modern and Medieval Colloquium, a group which invites faculty speakers to campus and provides opportunities for graduate students to present their work in progress.
 Jenny is currently the Vice President of the University of Tennessee’s Young Alumni Council; in this role, she is leading the council to focus on legislative advocacy to promote the interests of the university and protect all students’ right to study and live in a welcoming campus community.